dipcoat-image/finitedepth/doc/source/user-guide/how-to/defining-reference.rst

 In this guide, :class:`BinaryReference` does not visualize ROI boxes in order to keep the document simple.
 Try implement your own class with this feature.

-Hint: subclass :class:`SubstrateReference` with mixing the parameters introduced here.